bakketun/bitcoin-streaming-protocol/README.md

 The byte stream is divided into chunks small enough to fit into an OP_RETURN output.
 Each chunk can be of a different length.
 Each chunk is stored in a separate transaction.

-To kinds of transactions exists.
+Two kinds of transactions exists.

-## End of stream
+## End of stream transaction

 The first output (index 0) is an OP_RETURN containing the last chunck of the stream.
 The payload is just a single pushdata.
 There is no prefix.
 The payload may be zero length.

-## Append to stream
+## Append to stream transaction

 The transaction must have at least two outputs.